Want to know the secret on how to get rid of hip dips fast?

 A good number for women is 1200 to 1500 calories per day.
 But you should adjust this number along with the macronutrients (protein, fats, carbs) to meet your certain needs.

 Try to eat more protein in your diet.
-A higher amount of protein in the diet is linked with weight loss and fat loss.
+A higher amount of protein in the diet is linked to fat loss and will help you gain muscle to tone up your hips.
+If you have trouble getting enough protein in your body start taking a low-carb protein powder.

-You can have hip dips and still love your body.
+You can have hip dips and still love your body shape.
+Some people think they’re attractive and give you more curves.

 With that said you’re also allowed to hate them too.
 You’re more than allowed to want to fix your hip dips and look your absolute best.